Taking the Security out of Security Questions

 Get To The Point!

 Basically my point is that if you're going to go down the security questions route, don't shoot yourself in the foot.
 I'm sick of signing up to sites that force me to choose from some security questions before I can proceed.
-It's the illusion of security, because it actually does nothing except annoy me, and make it easier for an attacker to gain access to my account.
+It's the illusion of security, because it actually does nothing except annoy me, and make it easier for an attacker to gain access to my account since there are now two access points when I only want one.

 1. Don't force a certain set of questions on the user.
 Let them chose their own question.